Mael000/blog/blog/api-gateway-azure-bootcamp-2019/article.md

 Another advantage of this technique is the simplified management of SSL certificates: while before you had to install that on each server, now you can use it only on the "exposed" endpoint.

-Of course, when the internal servers are in the same LAN there are more advantages.
+Of course, when the internal servers are on the same LAN there are more advantages.

 ## Final words